inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

 Listening on: 127.0.0.1:8080, allow browsing: true, auth: false
 ```

 Once the server is running connect to your tunnel using the inlets-uplink client.
-We will connect to the tunnel called `acmeco` (see the example in [Create a tunnel for a customer using the Custom Resource](#Create a tunnel for a customer using the Custom Resource) to create this tunnel).
+We will connect to the tunnel called `acmeco`.

 Retrieve the token for the tunnel: